Supported Living | Bring the change people with #learningdifficulties want to see

 As a unique housing charity specialising in providing housing for supported living, Zetetick understands the stress that change can cause people with disabilities and special needs, because they are our tenants.
 We strive to minimise this stress through adhering to best practice for supported living.

-It is often the case, in supported living, that if a person’s housing is provided by the same organisation that provides their care, they have to find new accommodation in order to make changes to the support that they receive.
+In supported living, it is often the case that if a person’s housing is provided by the same organisation that provides their care, they have to find new accommodation in order to make changes to the support that they receive.
 This makes moving, already one of the most stressful events that people go through in their lives, even worse for people with special needs or disabilities, because if best practice has not been followed, they will have to find both new housing and new support.

 Zetetick Housing sources properties to suit tenants’ specific needs and desires, frequently from the private rental market, and we work with care commissioners and care providers to help organise the right level of support for each tenant in their new supported living home.
 Through this approach, making changes to either housing or support is a far less stressful process for the disabled people that we house, because they have guaranteed stability from one element while changes are made to the other.